 See also: Best USB hubs

-Dell’s crisp 13.4-inch InfinityEdge display is running on the latest 10th-gen Intel Core i7 processor with up to 32GB of RAM and a 2TB SSD.
-Better yet, the display is made of durable Corning Gorilla Glass 6 and tuned with Dolby Vision for brighter colors and deeper shades of black.
+Dell’s crisp 13.4-inch InfinityEdge display is running on the latest 11th-gen Intel Core i7 processor with up to 32GB of RAM and a 2TB SSD.
+Better yet, the display is made of durable Corning Gorilla Glass 6 and tuned with Dolby Vision for brighter colors and deeper shades of black backed up by Intel’s new Iris Xe graphics.
 You can grab the Dell XPS 13 in Platinum Silver or Frost White, each with a backlit keyboard.

 Dell XPS 15